 NEOM Visitor FAQ: What's Open, How to Get There, and What to Expect in 2026

 NEOM is the most ambitious development project on Earth.
-But for travelers, the practical questions matter more than the hype.
+But when you're planning a trip, the practical questions matter more than the hype.
 Here's what's actually happening on the ground in 2026.

 Access & Logistics